 While this option is not yet available for the provider’s other accounts, such as the variable rate cash ISA mentioned above, it may be worth keeping an eye out to see if Charter extends this option to its full range.

 Whichever option you choose, the application process is straightforward and we have not been made aware of any negative experiences from our clients or from our own dealings with the provider.

 Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, so please share any feedback you have.

 A final word…

 As mentioned earlier, if there is a provider that you would like to see featured in a future article, please let us know.
 We are also keen to hear from you if you have any feedback about any provider’s customer service, good or bad!
-Please contact us at [email protected] to share your experiences.
+Submit your review here and help us provide insight for your fellow savers.